Power-off Shutdown and Power-loss Resumption

 [power_loss_resume]

-is_shutdown: True # Whether to execute the shutdown operation, enabled by default
+is_shutdown: True # Whether to execute shutdown operation, enabled by default

-paused_recover_z: -2.0 # Z movement distance when resuming printing if paused, default is no movement
+paused_recover_z: -2.0 # If printing was paused when powered off, the Z-axis movement distance during resume, default is no movement

 start_gcode:

-# All parameters saved before power failure can be obtained through {PLR}
+# All parameters saved before power loss can be accessed via {PLR}

-# You can use M118 {PLR} to output all available parameters
+# M118 {PLR} can be used to output all available parameters

 M140 S{PLR.bed.target} ; Set bed temperature